iriszoo/Iris_BSEPortfolio/index.md

 Getting through milestone 2 was a huge challenge for me: one, because coding was so painstakingly tedious, but mainly because of the many, many, MANY, bugs I faced that were solved by simple solutions everyone overlooks.
 It wasn't extremely hard, but it ate through my time in the camp.
 For milestone 3, I plan to add my modification, a way to colors, as well as have the Gcode work properly and consistently.

+A carasoul with the 3d prints and stuff:

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/goyVb42py1c?si=6O3a13vubs9H2Tlj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>